SerhanMiah/VideoGameOnlineShop/README.md

 **Seeding & Initial Tests**: I initiated the process by populating our system with test data derived from the video game models and their associated relationships.
 Using tools like Insomnia, I verified if the application correctly accessed information via designated endpoints and HTTP requests.

-**API Development**: Using ASP.NET, we developed RESTful APIs to bridge the gap between our frontend and backend.
+**API Development**: Using ASP.NET, I developed RESTful APIs to bridge the gap between our frontend and backend.
 This included endpoints for every video game function, user interactions, and specific features like user login, registration, profile management, and JWT token generation for user authentication.

-**Endpoint Organization**: We structured our endpoints within the Controller section, categorizing them to maintain clarity.
+**Endpoint Organization**: I structured our endpoints within the Controller section, categorizing them to maintain clarity.
 Developing the Auth controller posed some challenges, particularly in integrating JWT tokens for authentication.

 **Validation and Testing**: With Swagger, I validated data retrieval in JSON format.
 Additionally, I used bearer tokens in Insomnia and console logs to check user authentication.
 To enhance user feedback and provide a dynamic user experience, I integrated toaster notifications.